-Founded in 1992 by Anna Soler-Pont, Pontas is a literary and film agency representing internationally a wide range of authors from all over the world.
+Founded in 1992 by Anna Soler-Pont, Pontas is a literary and film agency internationally representing a wide range of authors from all over the world.
 This is a chronology of the highlights of all these years.

 Musih Tedji Xaviere and Bhavika Govil were the joint winners of the 2021 Pontas & JJ Bola Emerging Writers Prize (a new mentoring award for unagented, unpublished, under-represented writers from Black, ethnic minority, LGBTQ+, and working-class backgrounds writing in English).
 Among several film & TV rights sold, Heyday Films (Harry Potter’s producers within NBCUniversal Studios) acquired Dolores Redondo's The North Face of the Heart to develop a TV series; and Propagate Content, with Deepa Mehta attached as writer-director, acquired Avni Doshi’s Burnt Sugar to develop a feature film.
 The film adapting Eka Kurniawan’s novel Vengeance is Mine, All Others Pay Cash was the winner of the Grand Prize for Best Film at the Locarno Film Festival 2021.
 Carolina Martínez and Clara Rosell joined the Pontas team.

 Avni Doshi’s debut novel Burnt Sugar was shortlisted to The 2020 Booker Prize.
 The three films adapting the Trilogy of Baztan by Dolores Redondo were launched in Netflix worldwide with great audience success.
 Among other changes due to the COVID-19 pandemic and lockdowns, Pontas stopped having an office, left the flat on Barcelona’s Sèneca Street and began a new journey “in the cloud”, with the entire team working remotely.
 Emilia Guzmán and Carla Briner joined the Pontas team.